erkangun/erkangun.github.io/_pages/cv.md

       Education

-Current - Doctor of Philosophy (PhD) Candidate
+Current - Doctor of Philosophy (PhD) Candidate,
 			Department of Earth Sciences,
 			University of Toronto